Lewis County DUI Court Process

 Which Court Handles DUI Cases?

-In Lewis County, DUI cases are typically handled by the Lewis County General Sessions Court.
-This court has jurisdiction over misdemeanor criminal offenses, including first and some subsequent DUI offenses.
+In Lewis County, DUI cases are typically handled by the Lewis County Criminal Court.

 The Court Process Timeline

-The DUI court process in Lewis County generally follows this timeline:
+The DUI court process in Lewis County generally follows these steps:

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is typically scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or paperwork from the arresting officer.
+• When it Happens: Your arraignment is usually scheduled within a few weeks of your DUI arrest.
+You will receive a notice with the date, time, and location.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you (driving under the influence), advise you of your rights (right to remain silent, right to an attorney, etc.), and set a future court date.
-This is your first opportunity to appear before the court.
-Be respectful and attentive.
+• What to Expect: At the arraignment, the judge will inform you of the charges against you and your rights, including the right to an attorney and the right to remain silent.

 2. Pre-Trial Hearings